Simple. Full of flavor. Impressive. That’s how I would describe New Orleans Barbecue Shrimp Pasta Recipe.

 - I like to use low sodium Worcestershire sauce.
 Use regular if you prefer.

-- I use real butter.
+- As well, I use real butter.
 This recipe will not taste the same if you use margarine.
 It just won’t.
 Run another mile and/or cut back tomorrow and indulge tonight.

-- You may use salted or unsalted butter, whichever you prefer.
+- Finally, you may use salted or unsalted butter, whichever you prefer.

 - 1 and 1/2 pounds shrimp